mhirst1960/rubik-text-solver/README.md

 - For an edge or face piece, the argument is the same as above, although we may swap around one or more null entries.

+### Sticker

+The sticker class encapsulates a piece's tuple: color,label,group,destination.
+Where there are between one and three stickers for every piece in the cube.

 ### Cube

 The Cube class is built on top of the Piece class.
 The Cube stores a list of